adhillon0817/TeamBio/README.md

 The following image shows a mock-up of the generated HTML’s appearance and functionality:

+TeamBio\Team Profile.webm
+TeamBio\Team Profile Demo Video.webm

+(Both mock-up image/video or in the files that can be seen under repo files.)

 ![HTML webpage titled “My Team” features five boxes listing employee names, titles, and other key info.](./Assets/10-object-oriented-programming-homework-demo.png)